-If you’re struggling to write stories your readers will love, you’re not alone.
-Thankfully, there’s a tool you can use to write stories that actually work: three-act structure.
+If you're struggling to write stories your readers will love, you're not alone.
+We talk a lot about structure here at the Write Practice as a way to help you get your stories told.
+Today, we'll look at another model you can use to write stories that actually work: 3-Act Story Structure.

 Every story begins as an idea.
 The work of a writer is to take that idea, in all its complexity, and translate it into a story.

-Ideas always feel fully formed in our minds.
-But when we sit down to put them into words, the struggle begins.
-Ideas don’t just morph into narrative form.
-They resist our efforts, and soon the process of storytelling becomes torture.
+Ideas always feel fully formed in our minds, but when we sit down to put them into words, the struggle begins.
+Ideas don't just morph into narrative form, complete with perfect plot points.
+The ideas resist our efforts and trying to make the story make sense turns to frustration.

 Thankfully there are strategies you can use to overcome the stubborn nature of an idea and successfully rise to the challenge of writing a great story.

-And one of the best strategies you can use is the Three-Act Structure.
+One of the best (and oldest!) strategies you can use is the Three-Act Structure.
+We'll define the Three-Act Structure and then look at the structure in action through some examples.

-In the same way, structure is perhaps the most powerful — and most subtle — means of telling a story that your readers can’t put down.
+Story structure is perhaps the most powerful—and most subtle—means of creating a plot and telling a story that your readers can't put down.
+And it isn't just for novel writers.

-The main reason you’re struggling to get your stubborn story idea has to do with structure.
-Yet we often don’t see it that way.
-Instead, we complain that the words won’t come.
-The characters aren’t appearing to us.
+It's also convenient that great story structure solves most of the problems of writer's block.
+When we're blocked, we might complain that the words won't come, or the characters aren't appearing to us.
 We see our problems as having to do with our inability to create personalities or conjure the right verbiage.

-If you’re hoping to translate your stubborn story idea into a novel that works, pay attention to what matters.
-Study structure and use it to plan, draft, and revise your story.
+If you're hoping to translate your stubborn story idea into a novel that works, pay attention to what matters.
+Study three-act story structure and use it to plan, draft, and revise your story.

-In his eye-opening book The Story Grid, book editor Shawn Coyne shares examples of stories that worked and stories that didn’t.
-And each one that works follows a clear, familiar structure.
+In The Story Grid, book editor Shawn Coyne shares examples of stories that worked and stories that didn't.
+Each one that works follows a clear, familiar structure.

-Every story can be broken into three parts, or Acts.
+He breaks each story into three parts, or Acts.

 The First Act is the BEGINNING HOOK.